 A Florida-friendly landscape can be designed to look the way you want, fit the aesthetics of your community, and suit your lifestyle, while being environmentally sustainable.

 Make your landscape Florida-Friendly

-The Florida-Friendly Landscaping Program and UF/IFAS offer many resources to help you create a Florida-friendly landscape, including free publications, detailed guidance on the 9 Principles, and webinars.
+The Florida-Friendly Landscaping Program and UF/IFAS offer many resources to help you create a Florida-friendly landscape, including publications that you can download for free or purchase, detailed guidance on the 9 Principles, and webinars.

 Your local UF/IFAS Extension is another great resource for science-based solutions for your landscape.
 Trained horticultural staff and Master Gardener Volunteers can answer your specific gardening questions, help you take soil samples, and identify pest insects and weeds.
 Extension Agents also offer in-person and online learning opportunities.